The Impact of the Human Rights Act 1998 on Medical Decision Making

 The positive duty on a public authority to protect life, under Article 2, requires it to take steps to prevent life-threatening conditions by, for example, vaccination programmes.
 It also includes a duty to inform the public of threats to life which could include a duty to warn of the effects of pollution, epidemics and perhaps risks such as BSE.
 This duty could extend to situations where a doctor knows that an individual patient is putting another identifiable individual at risk, for example, if a doctor is aware that a patient is knowingly exposing his or her partner to HIV infection, or has refused to inform close relatives that they are at risk of a serious, life-threatening genetic disorder for which avoiding action could be taken.
 People who are harmed by a doctor's failure to warn in such cases could claim that this breached their Article 2 right.
 In deciding whether to breach confidentiality, in these circumstances, however, the doctor needs to consider the patient's right to privacy, including under Article 8 (see section 2.5).
 The two conflicting rights would need to be balanced, based on the individual facts of the case, to decide which should take precedence; the doctor must be able to justify choosing one over the other.
 In practice the same type of analysis is required as before the Act came into force although the decision-making process and the reasonableness of the decision may now be open to greater scrutiny.

 Treatment that could prolong life may sometimes be withheld on the grounds of scarce resources.
 Whilst it is open to a patient to argue that economic factors should not be taken into consideration in making treatment decisions, any claim under Article 2 would need to show that failing to provide treatment would lead to a real, perhaps inevitable, and immediate risk of death and that providing treatment was likely to avert that risk.
-Even if this case could be made, for example with some new expensive drugs for cancer patients, public authorities are only required to take those steps to avoid death that are "appropriate" and it appears that a shortage of resources may be a valid constraint to providing life-prolonging treatment.
+Even if this case could be made, for example with some new expensive drugs for cancer patients, public authorities are only required to take those steps to avoid death that are appropriate and it appears that a shortage of resources may be a valid constraint to providing life-prolonging treatment.
 In reaching policy decisions about the allocation of resources, Health Authorities, or other decision-making bodies, must be able to show that they have considered their patients' Article 2 right, and must be able to justify interfering with that right.
 Such decisions must be transparent, logical and able to withstand scrutiny.
 The decision must also be non-discriminatory; a blanket age restriction on treatment such as cardiopulmonary resuscitation, for example, is likely to contravene Article 14 (see section 2.8).
 The court is unlikely to interfere in a particular case with a Health Authority's decisions on allocation of resources provided the appropriate procedures have been followed.

 Article 2 does not state that everyone has the right to life, only to have that right protected by law.
 Traditionally, under UK law, an unborn child has no legal rights.
-However, it has been suggested that the right to life in Article 2 of the European Convention could extend to the unborn, in certain circumstances, so as to give the fetus, in some situations, a right to life.
-The European Court has avoided making a decision as to whether "everyone" includes the unborn child.
+However, it has been suggested that the right to life in Article 2 of the External link European Convention could extend to the unborn, in certain circumstances, so as to give the fetus, in some situations, a right to life.
+The External link European Court has avoided making a decision as to whether everyone includes the unborn child.
 Given, however, that individual states are allowed a wide margin of appreciation on matters of a moral nature, discussion on the subject within the European Commission16 and the way UK law has developed in this area, it is unlikely that a fetus would be considered, by the UK courts, to have legal rights under the Human Rights Act.
 Until a case has been considered, however, the law on this matter, particularly in relation to viable fetuses, remains uncertain.

 Article 2 - Summary